Psychoorganic syndrome: Mechanism

 Psychoorganic syndrome is a combination of various symptoms that are caused by organic changes in the brain.
 The exact component of the solvents that causes the neurological disorder is difficult to isolate due to worker generally being exposed to mixtures of various grades, compositions, and purity of solvents.

 At the initial stage, asthenia is prevalent and the progress of the disorder is slow.
 Acute onset can be diagnosed when a large amount of psychological symptoms surface.
 The final stage of the disorder is made up of numerous disorders, including dementia, Korsakov's syndrome, and includes severe personality change such as depression, anxiety, memory loss, and drastic change in intellect.
 Level of kindness, happiness, and insight are greatly affect in the final stage.

 The disorder stems from a defect in brain tissue, usually atrophy from another neurological disorder.

 "In pathological findings, focal or diffuse signs of atrophy without inflammation or severe vascular insufficiency are present.
 Basic clinical picture depends on the localization of atrophy in brain."

 Although the exact mechanism that solvents have on the nervous system are not fully understood, the metabolism of the solvents in the body that turn them into toxic intermediates are important.
 Some evidence shows that genetic polymorphisms affect the activity of metabolic enzymes that metabolize foreign chemicals.

 Diagnosis

-Along with occupational and environmental evaluation, a neurological exam, ECHO, EEG, CT-San, and X-ray of the brain may be conducted to determine disorder.
+Along with occupational and environmental evaluation, a neurological exam, ECHO, EEG, CT Scan, and X-ray of the brain may be conducted to determine disorder.
 Neuroimaging that detects cerebral atrophy or cardiovascular subcortical alterations can help point to psychoorganic syndrome.
 Strong CNS lesions are detected in POS patients.
 However, this is found to be difficult as many psychiatric disorders, like dementia, have common diagnosis.

 Diagnosing POS is an ongoing and developing in the medical and psychiatric industry.
 Exact diagnosis is difficult due to many symptoms mirroring other psychological disorders in the older aged patients.